+2. Check your credit score

 Your credit report will usually not show your credit score, and the law does not require the same free access to your credit score as your credit report.
 But there are several ways to access it.
-Most credit card companies provide your FICO score for free.
+Most banks and credit card companies provide your FICO score for free.
 Check your monthly bank statement or log into your account online.
 If you can’t find it, call your bank or use their chat service to ask if they provide your credit score and where to find it.